 YOU ARE EXPLORING

-Faculty researchers at IU School of Medicine—Bloomington and the Medical Sciences Program are defining human disease on the most basic levels through their work in a wide range of range of important topics—from cell division to clinical therapeutics, including cell-signaling and development, chromatin, epigenetics, the complexities of DNA structure and cancer cell biology.
-Researchers in Bloomington are supported at every level with access to local administrative and compliance support and exceptional research facilities.
+Faculty researchers at IU School of Medicine-Bloomington and the Medical Sciences Program are defining human disease on the most basic levels through their work in a wide range of range of important topics—from cell division to clinical therapeutics, including cell-signaling and development, chromatin, epigenetics, the complexities of DNA structure and cancer cell biology.
+Researchers in Bloomington are supported through access to local administrative and compliance support as well as exceptional research facilities.

 Focused Research Strengths

 Many faculty collaboratively research areas of cellular medicine, and research facilities at this campus are grouped by focus of work.
-Five Medical Sciences Research strengths are present at IU School of Medicine—Bloomington: Basic Mechanisms of Disease, Cancer Cell Biology, Cell Signaling and Development, Epigenetics, Genomics and Chromatin, Educational Research.
+Medical sciences research strengths at IU School of Medicine-Bloomington include: Basic mechanisms of disease, cancer cell biology, cell signaling and development, epigenetics, genomics and chromatin, and educational research.